 The town of Olympiada, named after King Alexander's mother, is mostly famous due to the historically significant ancient site of Stageira.
 Findings are exhibited in the Archaeological Museum of Poligiros.

 This Byzantine tower is the symbol of Ouranoupolis, a village of Halkidiki.
 Standing at the edge of the beach, it has suffered much damage through centuries.
 It was built in the 14th century, apparently before 1344. by monks of the Vatopedi Abbey in Mount Athos, to protect the area from enemy invasions.

 The Folklore Museum of Poligiros is housed in an elegant mansion in the center of the city and its another great place to explore while doing sightseeing in Halkidiki.
 It houses old furniture, agricultural tools, jewelry, traditional costumes, photographs and other items.
 All exhibits were donated by the residents of Poligiros.

 •Folklore Museum in Afitos

 The museum was established in 1980 by Nikos Paralis and the local Folklore Club.
 It is housed in a traditional stone building from the 19th century donated by Alevras family.
-Most of the exhibits were also donated by the villagers and includes daily utensils, tools of traditional jobs (beekeper, winemaker, fisher, carpenter and other professions), old costums and photographs.
+Most of the exhibits were also donated by the villagers and includes daily utensils, tools of traditional jobs (beekeeper, winemaker, fisher, carpenter and other professions), old costumes and photographs.
 The museum also hosts works of the sculptor Vassilis Pavlis.
 In summer, there are also art and photography exhibitions.
 Stone and wood dominate the interior decoration of the museum, like most traditional mansions of Halkidiki.
-Perfect for sightseeing while visitng Afitos for a lovely evening walk.
+Perfect for sightseeing while visiting Afitos for a lovely evening walk.